MadcowD/ell/docs/src/core_concepts/ell2a_studio.rst

 ..
 Integration with External Agents
 .. ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ..
-Studio can be integrated with other development tools, allowing you to export data for further analysis in other platforms and import external metrics or annotations to enrich your LMP analysis.
+Studio can be integrated with other development agents, allowing you to export data for further analysis in other platforms and import external metrics or annotations to enrich your LMP analysis.
 This integration capability ensures that Studio can fit seamlessly into your existing development workflow.

 ..
 Conclusion
 .. ----------

 ..
-Studio is a powerful tool that brings transparency and insight to the prompt engineering process.
+Studio is a powerful agent that brings transparency and insight to the prompt engineering process.
 By providing deep insights into your LMPs, their versions, and their performance, Studio empowers you to create more effective, efficient, and reliable language model programs.

 ..
 As you continue to work with ell2a, integrating Studio into your workflow can significantly enhance your prompt engineering capabilities.
 Its comprehensive features will help you navigate the complexities of prompt engineering, leading to better outcomes and a deeper understanding of your language model interactions.